vineelko/patina/docs/src/dev/code_organization.md

 # Code Organization

-The Rust DXE Core is a complex system with many constituent parts.
+Patina contains many constituent parts.
 This document describes the organization of the overall codebase, including the key dependencies that are shared between the Rust DXE Core and other components.
 The goal is to provide a high-level overview of these relationships.

 This is meant to be a living document, and as the code base evolves, this document should be updated to reflect the current state.

 ## General Principles

-As we build the elements necessary for a functional DXE Core, many supporting systems must necessarily be created along the way.
-In the end, a set of largely independent software entities are integrated to ultimately fulfill the dependencies necessary for a functional DXE Core.
-The fact code was conceived to support the DXE Core does not mean it is intrinsically coupled with DXE Core.
+As we build the elements necessary for a functional UEFI firmware, many supporting systems must necessarily be created along the way.
+In the end, a set of largely independent software entities are integrated to ultimately fulfill the dependencies necessary for a functional firmware.
+The fact code was conceived to support the UEFI firmware does not always mean it is intrinsically coupled with UEFI firmware.

 The principles described here are not meant to be more detailed or complex than necessary.
 Their goal is to support the organization of Rust code developed in this project in a consistent manner.
 It is not a goal to describe anything